code-mattclaffey/performance-kit/08-preconnect-dns-prefetch/readme.md

 ```

 ## How to measure the value
-Since preconnect & dns-prefetch will reduce the round trips it makes to other URLS it will reduce the page load on the website.

-If you put [our previous example](http://performance-kit.surge.sh/08/after.html) in webpage test and look at the connection view we have our dns lookups happening at different times.
+If you put [our previous example](http://performance-kit.surge.sh/08/after.html) in web page test and look at the connection view we have our dns lookups happening at different times.

 ![Connection view before](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/08-preconnect-dns-prefetch/screenshots/connection-view-before.png)